Tips for Travelling With Dogs, Cats and Horses

 Other ‘before you leave’ checks

 Round out your planning process with some final checks before you take off on your pet + person adventure.
-And then… enjoy!
+These include:

 - Check your pet insurance to make sure it’s up to date